The Google enables tools and to call Google/Google Workspace APIs on behalf of a .

 Configuring Google auth

 In a production environment, you will most likely want to use your own Google app credentials.
-This way, your users will see your application’s name requesting permission.
+This way, your will see your application’s name requesting permission.

 Before showing how to configure your Google app credentials, let’s go through the steps to create a Google app.